craftercms/docs/source/by-role/developer/composable/extensions/blueprints.rst

              - major: 4
                minor: 2

-       Note that use of the full CrafterCMS version with the major, minor and patch numbers is still supported for backwards compatibility.
+       Note that use of the full CrafterCMS version with the major, minor, and patch numbers is still supported for backward compatibility.
 Remember to maintain the same version format used (either the short version or the full version) and not mix them in a plugin version in the descriptor file.

 .. note::